lh3/ropebwt2/README.md

   encoding.
 [BEETL][bcr] automatically chooses the RLE encoding in our evaluation.
 Changing the BEETL encoding may also affect its performance.

+* nvSetBWT from NVBio aborted when '-gpu-mem 6144' or higher is specified.
+It seems that nvSetBWT uses more GPU memory than -gpu-mem according to the nvidia-smi report.

 [1]: https://github.com/lh3/ropebwt
 [2]: http://dx.doi.org/10.1007/978-3-642-21458-5_20
 [3]: http://dfmi.sourceforge.net/